LaunchCodeEducation/java-web-development/src/chapters/classes-part2/customize-fields.rst

 Static Fields
 --------------

 A **static field** is a field that is declared with the ``static`` keyword.
-We have encountered the ``static`` keyword used with both fields and methods, but since this discussion is focused on data, let’s only discuss static fields for now.

 A static field is *shared by all instances of the class*.
 For example, in our ``Temperature`` class there is no reason for each ``Temperature`` object to hold its own copy of the double ``absoluteZeroFahrenheit``.
 That value remains constant from class to class and object to object.
 Because of this, we make it a static field.

+Previous examples used the ``static`` keyword with both fields and methods, but since this discussion is focused on data, let’s only discuss static fields for now.

 .. sourcecode:: java
    :linenos: